ccdex/cc-wiki/docs/default/Wallet_Manual_us_EN.md

 **Notice:**

+**A. When transferring asset in intra-chain, no matter what assets are sent, the target address of the transfer uses the address of the user on the CCDEX!
+YOU CANNOT USE THE DEPOSIT ADDRESS OF THE CORRESPONDING ASSET HERE.**

-**A. The number of amount filled in should be less than the amount of account balance.**
+**B. The number of amount filled in should be less than the amount of account balance.**

-**B. Intra-chain transfers require consumption of CCD as a fee, so you need to ensure that there is a sufficient balance of CCD in the user account.**
+**C. Intra-chain transfers require consumption of CCD as a fee, so you need to ensure that there is a sufficient balance of CCD in the user account.**

 You can also activate the "Advanced" button to set the parameters of transaction fee.
 If not, the transaction is sent with default parameters.
 As shown in *Figure 2-32*.